Jaymon/chef-cookbooks/nginx/README.md

 }
 ```

-Read more about the [possible values](https://www.digitalocean.com/community/tutorials/how-to-implement-browser-caching-with-nginx-s-header-module-on-ubuntu-16-04#step-3-—-configuring-cache-control-and-expires-headers)
+Read more about the [possible values](https://www.digitalocean.com/community/tutorials/how-to-implement-browser-caching-with-nginx-s-header-module-on-ubuntu-16-04#step-3-—-configuring-cache-control-and-expires-headers).
+You can also read about [caching in Nginx in general](https://www.nginx.com/blog/nginx-caching-guide/)